lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/config-file.md

 In the previous step, we set up the plugin to read its shortcuts from the game configuration: `Global.read_config("traits", "shortcuts")`.

 Now we need to set up that configuration.
-All configuration files live in the `aresmush/game/config` directory.
+All configuration files live in the `aresmush/game/config` folder.
 The name doesn't matter, but traditionally they're named the same as the plugin.

 Configuration files use the [YAML](/tutorials/code/yaml) format, with a series of key/value pairs.
 Each plugin has its own top-level configuration section.